George Floyd funeral begins in Texas | DW | 09.06.2020

 The funeral for George Floyd, a black man whose death at the hands of the Minneapolis police sparked protests around the globe, got underway on Tuesday in his hometown of Houston, Texas.

 The funeral began at 11 a.m. local time (1600 UTC).
-Civil rights leader the Reverend Al Sharpton is pegged to deliver the eulogy.
+Civil rights leader the Reverend Al Sharpton will deliver the eulogy.

 Around 500 guests were expected to attend the private event, including boxing champion Floyd Mayweather, who reportedly covered the funeral expenses.